 “Just get everyone focused on the store before all these kids cause a riot.”

 “You’ve never faced a 12-year-old girl banshee, have you.”

 “Okay, we’ll do our best.
 What kind of underwear do you have the most?”

 “Jesus, only alcoholic old men wear those.
 What do you have for gays?”

 “I have an order that’s about to go out to the Gay Men’s Chorus.”

 “Go get us a couple, size 26 and 28.”

-We changed into the day’s product, pulling them up so they showed.
-I had been keeping the Fender Mustang and practice amp there.
-We dragged them out to the curb and set up.”
+We change into the day’s product, pulling them up so they show.
+I have the Fender Mustang and practice amp there.
+We drag them out to the curb and set up.”

 “Hey, y’all.
 We didn’t expect a crowd today.
 Have you all bought something?”
 No response.
 “Were any of you at the church last night?”